• Home

 Prerequisites to Create a Certificate Signing Request on a Linux Server:

-There are no or minima prerequisites are required.
+There are no or minimal prerequisites are required.
 All you need to have OpenSSL installed on the server which comes in default installation in most of the Linux distributions.

 The procedure we are showing up here will create a custom CSR that can be used to generate any type of digital certificate.
 Let’s see the procedure to create a Certificate Signing Certificate on a Linux server.

-How to create a Certificate Signing Request on a Linux Server using OpenSSL?
+How to create Certificate Signing Request on a Linux Server using OpenSSL?

-In fact, OpenSSL is included in default package list in most of the Linux distributions.
+In fact, OpenSSL is included in the default package list in most Linux distributions.
 You can verify the installation of OpenSSL with the command.

 $ sudo apt install openssl [On Debian/Ubuntu]